Page Monitoring Video Tutorial

 The key is to address global issues first, followed by template specific issues, lastly addressing issues that are unique to certain pages.
 This way you can save time by fixing multiple issues across pages simultaneously, assuming your site is built in such a way that you can implement one change across multiple pages.

 Thanks for watching!
-Check out our other videos for more tips on how to get the most out of Console, our tool for managing and organizing your accessibility work.
+Check out our other videos for more tips on how to get the most out of RAMP, our tool for managing and organizing your accessibility work.